Alfapalooza/SoftwareChallenge-URLShortener/README.md

 # URL Shortener

-This basic web application provides a web client to shorten urls, simply provide it a url and you will get a unique token that references the provided url.
+This basic web application provides a web client to shorten urls, simply provide it a url and you will get a unique token that represents the provided url.

 ## Running